dablyputs/programming_in_c/10_pointers/POINTERS.md

 Which you choose is a matter of taste.

 ## Constant Character Strings and Pointers
-* When a constant character string is passed as a function argument, what is actually passed is a pointer to the characxter string.
+When a constant character string is passed as a function argument, what is actually passed is a pointer to the characxter string.
 Whever a constant chracter string is used in C, it is a pointer to that character string that is produced.
 Eg:

     char *textPtr;
+    textPtr = "A character string.";

 assigns to <em>textPtr</em> a pointer to the constant character string "A character string."
 This type of assignment is not valid with a character array.
 Eg: